TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

         MODE: worker
 ```

-If you are using AWS Lambda instead of Kubernetes, define worker function on **scripts/terraform.yaml** and also replace Redis with AWS SQS queue:
+If you are using AWS Lambda instead of Kubernetes, define worker function on **scripts/terraform.yaml** and also use AWS SQS instead of Redis.
+Consider supporting both Redis and AWS SQS in your implementation, as it's only a few lines of extra code and this way your implementation will work ok also on local development.

 ```
     worker: